If you are dreaming of developing a property but are overwhelmed with obtaining finance to make this happen, you have

 What are the Advantages of Development Finance?

-One of the main benefits of development finance is that this type of borrowing can enable access to a higher level of finance than traditional borrowing methods.
+One of the main benefits of property development finance is that this type of borrowing can enable access to a higher level of finance than traditional borrowing methods.

 Typically, should the borrowing be required for the initial purchase of the site or plot, the amount that can be borrowed at this stage is typically between 50%-60% of the purchase price of the property.

 In addition, developers can usually also borrow up to 100% of the build costs, providing that the total amount is within 60-70% of the gross development value.
 However, as with most lending, the actual figures offered to an applicant may vary depending on the personal circumstances and details of the project itself.

 Another huge benefit of property development finance is the flexibility offered, such as drawing down finances as needed throughout the project as well as having fewer restrictions when it comes to settling the loan.

 These elements also ensure that borrowing costs are kept to a minimum as interest is only charged when monies are drawn, and monies are not borrowed for longer than needed.

 What are the costs involved with Development Finance?

-There are various costs applicable to borrowing via development finance, however, these will vary between lenders.
+There are various costs applicable to borrowing via property development finance, however, these will vary between lenders.
 Typically, this type of finance will be subject to;

 - Facility fees – Or otherwise known as arrangement fees are calculated as a percentage of the total value of the loan.

 - Interest – Interest can be charged monthly or annually, however in comparison with standard mortgages, the interest rates are higher due to the short-term nature of the financial product.
 Although, as already discussed, the flexible way that interest is charged is likely to be cost-effective compared to other methods of borrowing.